Māra Kai - Food Gardens

 Te Kura Kaupapa Māori O Tupoho - Castlecliff, Whanganui, New Zealand

-Ngā Māra kai (food gardens) grow confidence in tamariki and rangatahi (children and young adults) to raise, care for, and harvest their own kai.
+Through building and caring for māra kai (food gardens) tamariki and rangatahi (children and young adults) grow confidence in their abilities, to raise, care for, and harvest their own kai.

 No herbicides or pesticides are used in our māra kai (food gardens) instead, we build the health of the plants and soil by maintaining a diversity of plantings , flowers and companion plantings.
 This also attracts beneficial insects/predators and bees for pollination.
 We use mulch to reduce evaporation and to keep soil temperatures more even through the seasons.

-Summer is the most abundant season but also the most challenging as most people are away so the māra kai has few visitors.
-For this reason we allow vegetables to go to seed, providing habitat for insects and bees, and to ensure abundant supply of seed for future planting.
+Summer is the most abundant season in the māra but also the most challenging with holidays, the māra kai has few visitors.
+For this reason we allow vegetables to go to seed, providing habitat for insects and bees, and ensuring an abundant supply of free seed for future planting.
 With diversity of plant life (and roots) the health of the soil is maintained with shade from plants cooling the soil.